ysyk2021/analyzing-and-acting-on-employee-satisfaction-survey-results-strategies-for-improving-engagement/src/chapter-8-1.md

-# Techniques for Measuring and Evaluating Survey Analysis Effectiveness

 Measuring and evaluating survey analysis effectiveness is critical for ensuring that improvement efforts are effective and sustainable.
 In this chapter, we will discuss techniques for measuring and evaluating survey analysis effectiveness.